 Use & effect

-According to a survey in several clinics in a German chain of clinics (n = 110), 92% of patients would use HappyMed again.
+According to a survey in several clinics of a German chain of clinics (n = 110), 92% of the patients would use HappyMed again.
 The medical staff enjoy working with HappyMed in more than 80% of the cases.
 In 45% of the interventions, HappyMed can save on sedatives, painkillers or anesthetics.
 In 73% of these cases, medication could even be completely dispensed with.

 Yes, for people who wear glasses, the diopters can be set separately for each eye, so that a sharp image is guaranteed.

 The glasses are ergonomically designed and sit loosely on the nose.
 Therefore, the glasses can also be used while wearing a ventilator.

 Yes, the headphones can be deactivated by staff at any time (lever on the outside of the headphones, left and right).
 This allows you to stay in good contact with the patient.

 The patient’s field of vision is only about 70% obscured.
 This way he is well distracted, but can still look up or down something above or below the glasses.
 The patient still has the feeling of being in control of the situation and the medical staff has the opportunity to communicate with the wearer if necessary.